About this exhibition

 - Bianca Xunise (American, b.
 1987)

-Major support is provided by Gary Metzner and Scott Johnson; Gael Neeson, Edlis Neeson Foundation; Liz and Eric Lefkofsky; and Lynn and Allen Turner.
+Major support is provided by Robert J. Buford; Nancy and Steven Crown; Anne L. Kaplan; Liz and Eric Lefkofsky; Gary Metzner and Scott Johnson; Gael Neeson, Edlis Neeson Foundation; Karyn and Bill Silverstein; Lynn and Allen Turner; and Anonymous.

 Generous support is provided by the Hobson/Lucas Family Foundation and by Western Exhibitions.

 Additional support is provided by Drawn + Quarterly.